-We have heard the call for help from across Canada.
+We have heard the call for help.
 We are here to answer the call.

-We are a peer-led organization established in 2018, after a tremendous response from other areas in Canada regarding the first Funeral Peer Support established in Ottawa.
+We are a peer-led organization established in 2018 across Canada, after a tremendous response from our first group in Ottawa.
+We are elevating mental wellness worldwide as of 2021.

 We have received tremendous support from the media, including CTV, CBC, Maclean’s Magazine.
 People are talking about us.
 We want you to be a part of that talk.